Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Quality ControlQuality Assurance

-Quality control is a product-oriented approach of running a program to determine if it has any defects, as well as to make sure that the software meets all of the requirements put forth by the stakeholders.
+Quality control is a product-oriented approach to running a program to determine whether it has defects and ensure that the software meets all of the stakeholders’ requirements.

 Quality assurance is a process-oriented approach that focuses on making sure that the methods, techniques, and processes used to create quality deliverables are applied correctly.